bunchc/blog/content/posts/2014-10-15-ZeroVM---Some-Background.md

 However, you are no longer carrying an OS or Kernel around.
 In turn, this further minimizes the attack surface.
 That is, there are a total of 6 system calls available from within ZeroVM.

 In addition, due to it's extremely small size one can spin up a new ZeroVM instance in miliseconds, vs seconds or minutes for the other technologies.
 This speed advantage lends itself well to one of ZeroVMs primary use cases in the data-pipeline / data-processing space.
-Indeed it is the magic that makes Zero Cloud work.
+Indeed it is the magic that makes ZeroCloud work.
 It does, however, require a different way of thinking about and approaching the problem.

 That is, ZeroVM instances are designed to be extremely temporary in nature.
 Load your data in, handle the processing, push it back out to disk and move on.
 Conceptually, it takes you a few steps further down the 'everything is disposable' path, insofar as you will need to design and rewrite your apps to work with ZeroVM.